wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/user-guide/evaluating-uncleared-transactions.md

 weight: 70
 meta_title: "Credit card user guide - Evaluating Uncleared transactions - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
+short_description: "Review and evaluate transactions that our automated fraud filter has placed on hold"
 read_more: "."
 aliases:
     - /faq/finance/evaluating-uncleared-card-transactions/